Public opinion: Gentleman clubs

 Gentlemen's clubs proliferated in the 18th century, especially in the West End of London.
 Clubs took over the role occupied by coffee houses in 18th century London to some degree and reached the height of their influence in the late 19th century.
 Some notable names were White's, Brooks's, Arthur's and Boodle's which still exist today.

 These social changes, in which a closed and largely illiterate public became an open and politicized one, was to become of tremendous political importance in the 19th century as the mass media was circulated ever more widely and literacy was steadily improved.
 Governments increasingly recognized the importance of managing and directing public opinion.
 This trend is exemplified in the career of George Canning who restyled his political career from its aristocratic origins to one of popular consent when he contested and won the parliamentary seat in Liverpool, a city with a growing and affluent middle class which he attributed to the growing influence of "public opinion".

 Jeremy Bentham was an impassioned advocate of the importance of public opinion in the shaping of constitutional governance.
 He thought it important that all government acts and decisions should be subject to the inspection of public opinion, because "to the pernicious exercise of the power of government it is the only check".
 He opined that public opinion had the power to ensure that rulers would rule for the greatest happiness of the greater number.
 He brought in Utilitarian philosophy in order to define theories of public opinion.

-Concepts
+Public meetings and newspapers

+By the 1820s public opinion became a central force in British political life, increasingly influencing government policy and party strategy.
+The power of public opinion was closely tied to the expansion of literacy, the growth of the press, and the rise of mass political participation.
+Politicians held large local meetings and their speeches were widely disseminated.
+Newspapers played an increasingly central role.
+According to historian Aled Jones, the energies released by Victorian politics promoted a "lively and heterogeneous press, and the emergence of reformed political and administrative systems were the subjects of intense scrutiny and speculation by journalists and their readers throughout Britain."

+The expansion of the electorate was the major theme of 19th century British reform movements.
+The Reform Acts (notably 1832, 1867, and 1884) progressively expanded the franchise, allowing more men—especially from the middle and working classes—to vote.
+The reforms greatly enlarged the political power of the fast growing cities, and sharply reduced the role of small rotten noroughs controlled by elite families.
+Each reform was a response to social pressures and the growing recognition of public opinion's legitimacy.
+By 1900, about 40% of the men could vote, and the political parties competed vigorously to appeal to a broader public.

+Political analyst A.V.
+Dicey argued that public opinion ruled England more than any other country, due to its advanced civil society and responsive constitution.